 Aside from having a non-stick pan, it is also dishwasher safe making clean-up a breeze.

-Unlike the cookers above that are compact and complicated, this cooker has a see-thru glass lid making it easier to track the cooking process.
+Unlike the cookers above which are compact and complicated, this cooker has a see-thru glass lid making it easier to track the cooking process.

 It may not have the fuzzy logic technology like other best sellers but it relies on the premise that is a dedicated rice cooker and nothing else.

-And the best Japanese rice cooker of 2017 goes to Zojirushi Micom Rice Cooker and Warmer by virtue of ease of usage and cleaning, functionality and versatility.
+And the best Japanese rice cooker goes to Zojirushi Micom Rice Cooker and Warmer by virtue of ease of usage and cleaning, functionality, and versatility.

 Ultimate-rice lovers would like to eventually explore preparing other meals and grains.
 This rice cooker helps you do that at ease.